Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Robotic Hands

 We reviewed various robotic hands used in industry, research, and also as prosthetic hands.
-To provide readers and practitioners with a straightforward overview of the commonly used hand, we first categorize these into two groups: robotic hands and prosthetic hands.
-This splitting is based on the primary application for which the manufacturer/researcher intended the hand to be designed.
+These devices were selected based on their relevance, popularity in current robotics research, and commercial availability at the time of writing.
+Our goal was to compile a representative sample of the most widely used prototypes rather than an exhaustive market survey.
+We first categorize these into robotic and prosthetic hands based on the primary application for which the manufacturer/researcher intended the hand to be designed.

-We focus on six different features: DoF, number of actuators, number of fingers, possibility of flexion (and extension), adduction (and abduction), and opposition (and reposition).
-Specifically, DoF and the number of actuators influence the hand's dexterity and versatility, while the number of fingers and their movement capabilities affect its grasping and manipulation abilities.
+We focus on six different features: DoF, number of actuators, number of fingers, possibility of flexion/extension, adduction/abduction, and opposition/reposition.
 For a detailed description of each robotic hand, please refer to the supplementary material.
-The characteristics of robotic and prosthetic hands are visualized in Figure~\ref{fig:hand_radar}.
+The characteristics of robotic and prosthetic hands are visualized in Fig.~\ref{fig:hand_radar}.

+To synthesize the design choices discussed above, Table~\ref{tab:design_comparison} summarizes the key trade-offs between different kinematic and actuation architectures found in current state-of-the-art robotic and prosthetic hands.

+From a mechanical perspective, the most advanced robotic hands, such as the Shadow Dexterous Hand, can replicate the number of fingers and DoF found in a human hand.
+However, they lack the flexibility, deformability, and the passive range of motion inherent in human joints.
+Achieving high dexterity often comes at the expense of reduced force production.
+This trade-off between dexterity and force limits the overall performance of robotic hands, highlighting the need for further research in areas such as material science, mechanical design, and control systems.